-If you've received funding from one of the SacMetro AQMD grant programs, we're asking you to participate in our short customer service survey.
+If you've received funding from one of the Sac Metro Air District grant programs, we're asking you to participate in a short customer service survey.
 The survey addresses all aspects of the grant program from application submission through your receipt of the grant payment.
-Tell us what we're doing well, and let us know where we need to improve our processes and service.
+Tell us what we're doing well, and let us know where we need to improve .
 We appreciate your feedback.
 Thank you for your participation.

-The Wood Stove Change Out Program provides funding for the replacement of older, polluting fireplaces and wood stoves with certified cleaner burning units.
+The Wood Stove Change-Out Program provides funding for the replacement of older, polluting fireplaces and wood stoves with certified cleaner burning units.
 Environmental justice zones receive slightly more funding than non-environmental justice zones.